kowshikthopalli/EEE598_SML_project/README.md

 and usual Python ML libraries such as

-Scipy, Numpy, pandas
+Scipy, Numpy, pandas,

-scikit-learn
+scikit-learn,

-seaborn, matplotlib
+seaborn and matplotlib